OR WAIT 15 SECS

 ALEXANDRIA, Va. -- A new report from the Health Industry Distributors Association (HIDA) details how the flu vaccine supply chain operates, and provides data explaining why some physicians experienced delays in receiving flu vaccine despite record-breaking vaccine production.

-HIDA's 2006-2007 Influenza Vaccine Production & Distribution Market Brief, published this month, is the second in a series of reports that follows the different ways flu vaccine gets to market in the
+HIDA's 2006-2007 Influenza Vaccine Production & Distribution Market Brief, published this month, is the second in a series of reports that follows the different ways flu vaccine gets to market in the United States.
+Also presented is information on who influenza vaccine is sold to and key supply and demand issues.

 "As medical products distributors increase their commitments to provide healthcare practitioners with life-saving flu vaccine, understanding the dynamics of this unique supply chain has never been more important," said Andrew E. Van Ostrand, HIDA's vice president of policy and research.